shakilmith/documentaion/spring-boot/codeinjar/spring-boot-crud-application/mysql/index.md

 3. Create a Service class
 4. Create a controller class
 5. Create an error handling class
-6. Provide the database configuration in application.properties file etc.
+6. Provide the database configuration in **application.properties** file etc.

 So, let's get into the project.

 ## Bootstrap Spring Boot Application with Required Dependencies

 We will use spring initializer to bootstrap our spring boot project.
-So, visit in [text](https://start.spring.io/) and provide the project information such as spring boot version, build tool (maven), project name, groupId, artifactId etc. and add the required dependencies such as spring web, spring data jpa and mysql database driver for this project.
+So, visit in [https://start.spring.io/](https://start.spring.io/) and provide the project information such as spring boot version, build tool (maven), project name, groupId, artifactId etc. and add the required dependencies such as spring web, spring data jpa and mysql database driver for this project.

 ![alt text](image1.png)